marilyn-n/this/README.md

 #### Without 'use strict' pragma

-If the 'use strict' is not applied, `this` is set to the Global object (`global` for node, `window` for the Browser), in that execution.
+If the 'use strict' is not applied, `this` is set to the Global object (`global` for node, `window` for the Browser), at the call-site.

 ```js
 const returnThis = function () {